-Yashica T3 Point & Shoot Camera - A weekend in Somerset
+Yashica T3 Point & Shoot Camera - A blast from the past.

-The Yashica T3 Camera, why I bought this legendary photo device.
+The Yashica T3 Camera, why I bought this legendary point

-In the world of film cameras Im sure you heard of point and shoots, the easy aim and press film cameras from the 80s & 90s.
+In the world of film cameras Im sure you heard of point and shoot cameras, the easy aim and press film cameras from the 80s & 90s.
 They serve a purpose due to being user friendly for all, they are small and light making them great for trips away and events where you just want to snap away.
 The Yashica T3 is one of best produced and is a bit of cult classic being well collected by shooters around the world.
 Well known for its 2.8 lens, button simplicity and N.A scope viewfinder, this camera will remain on my shelf forever.
+This camera is a sleeper that comes from 1988 and produces clean images as good as today’s DSLR’s will.

-I spent the first sunny weekend of 2026 with this camera and I used Kodak Gold 200 and Fuji 200 film stocks.
+To get out and have a rizz on this thing I spent the first sunny weekend of 2026 with this camera, and I shot on Kodak Gold 200 and Fuji 200.
 All images were self developed in tears of anxiety in my mums kitchen, and scanned on my Nikon z6.
-Locations where Burnham-On-Sea, Minehead & Weston-Super-Mare.
-This is not a full on review, just my initial hands on, and some basics, just incase you are thinking of of purchasing this film camera.
+Locations visited where Burnham-On-Sea, Minehead & Weston-Super-Mare.
+This is not a full on review, just my initial hands on, and some basics, with photo examples, just incase you are thinking of purchasing this film camera.

 Finding a Yashica T3.